Saint Joseph's Mission (Williams Lake): Early complaints

-Evangelism on the Reserves
+Evangelism on the reserves

 The priests of the Mission relied on grand church-opening ceremonies to replace Indigenous rituals such as the potlatch, which they had now banned.
-Bishop Durieu founded the Indian Total Abstinence Society of British Columbia in 1895 at Saint Joseph's Mission to encourage prohibition on all reserves.
-The band chiefs, under the Durieu system, were encouraged to publicly whip people in order to encourage members to follow church rules, a practice which was tacitly endorsed by the government.
+Bishop Pierre-Paul Durieu founded the Indian Total Abstinence Society of British Columbia in 1895 at Saint Joseph's Mission to encourage prohibition on all reserves.
+Band chiefs under the Durieu system were encouraged to publicly whip people in order to encourage members to follow church rules, a practice which was tacitly endorsed by the government.
 However, a court case in which a priest and chief were found guilty of assault after administering thirty lashes to a 17-year old Indigenous girl for promiscuity led Bishop Durieu to found the Total Abstinence Society instead.
 (The government overturned the sentence after an appeal by the church.)
 The Society would become responsible for holding new converts to their pledge to give up alcohol, and to punish people who fell short.

 In 1899, Father Thomas began a new evangelistic effort among the Tsilhqot'in, by instituting the Durieu system at Anaham.
 Without converting them, Father Thomas appointed some chiefs to serve as the church's representatives to ensure good behaviour among the Tsilhqot'in, a task they were willing to do.
 Father Thomas waited 13 years before first administering communion to "worthy" Tsilqot'in at Anaham, and in time his efforts at converting the Tsilhqot'in were successful.
 The Mission assisted by pre-empting land that white settlers wanted and handing it over to the Tsilhqot'in; and they often petitioned the government to increase the size of reserve land.
 By 1923, the people of Anaham sold 60 horses in order to raise funds to build a church on their reserve.